-If you need formaldehyde sampling/testing assistance as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need formaldehyde sampling/testing assistance as discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for details and a free estimate.

 Protect Healthcare Workers from Exposure to Formaldehyde

-Formaldehyde health and safety is vital since the chemical has many uses in the healthcare industry, not just preserving bodies in the morgue.
+Formaldehyde health and safety are vital since the chemical has many uses in the healthcare industry, not just for preserving bodies in the morgue.

-Formaldehyde is used as a disinfectant as well as a tissue preservative.
-As a tissue preservative it can be found in histology labs where tissues are sectioned and prepared for microscopic analysis.
-Of course, autopsies can also subject the examiner and assisting personnel to formaldehyde vapors.
+Formaldehyde is used as a disinfectant, as well as a tissue preservative.
+As a tissue preservative, it can be found in histology labs where tissues are sectioned and prepared for microscopic analysis.
+Of course, autopsies can also subject the examiner and assisting personnel in formaldehyde vapors.

-Did you know that medical students are very likely overexposed to Formaldehyde in anatomy laboratories?
-Cadavers studied by medical students are preserved in formalin, a combination of formaldehyde and alcohols.
-Air testing of medical students and staff in many medical schools show regular exceedances of the OSHA Permissible Exposure Limit (PEL)—and certainly well above a recommended safe level considering it is a cancer causing substance.
+Did you know that medical students are very likely overexposed to formaldehyde in anatomy laboratories?
+Cadavers studied by medical students are preserved in formalin, a combination of formaldehyde and alcohol.
+Air testing/sampling of medical students and staff in many medical schools show regular exceedances of the OSHA Permissible Exposure Limit (PEL)—and certainly well above a recommended safe level considering it is a cancer-causing substance.
 The controversy is that medical students are not employees and thus not under OSHA jurisdiction.
-But the medical staff is considered by OSHA.
+But the medical staff is covered by OSHA!

-Formaldehyde is actually a gas at room temperature, but is highly soluble in water and alcohols.
-Contact, especially with mucous membranes (eyes, nose and throat) can cause irritation, and many exposed individuals also develop an allergic sensitization resulting in dermatitis and rashes.
+Formaldehyde is actually a gas at room temperature but is highly soluble in water and alcohol.
+Contact, especially with mucous membranes (eyes, nose, and throat) can cause irritation, and many exposed individuals also develop an allergic sensitization resulting in dermatitis and rashes.

-Fortunately, Formaldehyde can be fairly and easily sampled in the air.
-A variety of testing/sampling methods can be employed to evaluate hospital and healthcare workers.
+Fortunately, formaldehyde can be fairly and easily sampled in the air.
+A variety of testing methods can be employed to evaluate hospitals and healthcare workers.
 The interpretation of the results and defining workable protection and exposure reductions is another matter.
-An industrial hygienist may be the most suitable person to do the testing, evaluate and recommend corrective measures when it comes to Formaldehyde health and safety.
+An industrial hygienist may be the most suitable person to do the testing, evaluate, and recommend corrective measures when it comes to formaldehyde health and safety.

-Control measures are highly dependent on use and exposure concentrations but can include downdraft ventilation, hoods, local exhaust, skin and body protection and respiratory protection.
+Control measures are highly dependent upon use and exposure concentrations but can include downdraft ventilation, hoods, local exhaust, skin and body protection, and respiratory protection.

-Our primary service areas for Formaldehyde Sampling/Testing and Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Formaldehyde Sampling/Testing and Consulting are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.